-a certain level of overweight; in general, a body mass index (BMI) greater than 30.
+a state of being very overweight; in general, a body mass index (BMI) greater than 30.
 BMI is figured out based on height and weight, but is not an absolute measure for overweight or obesity.
-Because it does not differentiate between fat and muscle, other tests must be done to know whether a person with a high BMI is actually obese.
+Because it cannot tell the difference between fat and muscle, other tests must be done to know whether a person with a high BMI is actually obese.

 hidden or concealed.
 In cancer screening, can refer to small amounts of blood in stool that cannot be seen identified without special tests.
-See also fecal occult blood test and colorectal cancer screening.
+See also fecal occult blood test, colorectal cancer screening.

-a specially trained therapist who works with people who have disabilities to help them relearn how to perform daily activities.
+a specially trained therapist who works with people with impairments or limitations to help them develop, recover, and improve the skills needed for daily living and working.
 See also cancer care team.

-refers to the use of a drug to treat a condition other than that for which it was approved by the Food and Drug Administration (FDA).
+the use of a drug to treat a condition other than that for which it was approved by the Food and Drug Administration (FDA).
+See also investigational.

 a large fatty sheet in the abdomen (belly) that drapes like an apron over the stomach, intestines, and other organs.

-mutated (changed) forms of genes that cause cells to grow and divide.
+mutated (changed) forms of genes that cause cells to grow, divide to make new cells, or stay alive longer than they should.
 Oncogenes are related to normal genes called proto-oncogenes that control normal cell growth.
-But oncogenes may undergo changes that activate them, resulting in cells growing out of control and becoming cancerous.
-See also genes, tumors.
+But oncogenes have undergone changes that activated them, which can result in cells growing out of control and becoming cancerous.
+See also genes, proto-oncogenes, tumors.
 Compare to tumor suppressor genes.

 a doctor with special training in the diagnosis and treatment of cancer.
 See also cancer care team.